 Participants can record sightings for as few as 15 minutes.

 Just record the birds you spot, follow the GBBC’s bird counting rules and submit your list.

 Your own bird sightings may not seem that important to science.
-But taken as a whole, the GBBC represents a substantial data set: Last year, more than 214,000 checklists were submitted, recording more than 6,600 bird species.
+But taken as a whole, the GBBC represents a substantial data set: In 2020, more than 249,00checklists were submitted, recording more than 6,900 bird species.